joerobo2/Cognos-Dashboard/README.md

 	Identify trends for in-demand skills, such as programming languages, databases, and popular IDEs.

 Data Sources:
-  Job postings.xlsx webscraped from the Job Postings API popular-languages.csv, which has Annual Salary data from webscraping an HTML table cleaned_m5_survey_data_demographics, which is 2019 Stack Overflow Survey data
+  Job_Postings_API_data.xlsx webscraped from the Job Postings API Programming_Languages_Average_Salary_.csv, which has Annual Salary data from webscraping an HTML table Normalized_2019_Stack_Overflow_data.csv, which is 2019 Stack Overflow Survey data

 Deliverables:
   Executive Summary of key findings and insights